mannatkaurrr/BetterWorldBooks-Deliverable4/README.md

 Query 5 - Smart Value Book Recommendations
-          Shows affordable, used-books compared against a chosen benchmark genre Functions Used: Set comparison using ALL and subqueries
+          Shows affordable, used-books compared against a chosen benchmark genre Why this is Helpful: This query is useful in narrowing down book options that fall within the customer’s budget but still be            able to have high reviews before making a transaction sale.
+This is a dynamic query where the user can enter in a benchmark             genre from the list of genres & it will compare affordable books against it to identify better-value recommendations.
+          Functions Used: Set comparison using ALL and subqueries Description of SQL Statement: For this specific query, we combine information from 4 tables in the database: Book, Author,              Genre and Review.
+We will calculate the average rating for each book using: AVG(r.rating) AS average_rating.
+This will be               helpful since each book has multiple ratings, so we want to see the overall rating.
+We will also filter to only show books              priced from $10 to $15 using: WHERE price BETWEEN 10 AND 15 and book condition “Used-Good” using this: AND book_condition               LIKE 'Used - Good’ Next, this query uses a set comparison with ALL compare book prices against a user-selected benchmark                genre that will return books that are lower priced than all the books in the chosen benchmark genre.

 Query 6 - View Most Used Payment Methods
           Shows which payment methods have been used the most in transactions by customers.